ericsciple/actions-yaml/README.md

 Key solution aspects:
 - Portability
   - Enables converging on one implementation.
 JavaScript can be consumed directly within the web UI.
-Services written in other languages can interface with the utility as a command-line tool.
-Or wrapping the utility in a container with REST interface may simplify the deployment process to services.
+Services can consume as a container (REST interface).
+Also supports command-line interface.
 - Safe to run on servers
   - Memory safeguards are deeply built into expressions and templating libraries
 - Schema-driven; generic underlying expressions and templates library